Everything You Need to See in Paris

-Paris is an extremely popular European destination for tourists, in fact it's one of the world's most visited cities!
-Renowned for fashion, gastronomy, art, culture, majestic monuments and much more, I was eager to see if much had changed since my first trip to this charming destination in 2003!
+Paris is an extremely popular European destination for tourists, in fact it's one of the world's most visited cities.
+Renowned for fashion, gastronomy, art, culture, majestic monuments and much more, I was eager to see if much had changed since my first Paris trip to this charming destination in 2003!

-We travelled on the Eurostar from London St. Pancras International to Gare Du Nord station in Paris which was super quick, only 2 hours 20 minutes.
-We were fortunate to snap up a good deal on our tickets so we paid £58 each for the return journey in February.
+We travelled via Eurostar from London St. Pancras International to Gare Du Nord station in Paris which was super quick, only 2 hours 20 minutes!
+We were fortunate to snap up a last minute deal on our tickets so we paid £58 each for the return journey in February.

 Getting around to see the sights in Paris couldn't be easier!
 Purchase a Paris Visite travel card which allows you to travel to certain zones for a specified duration.
 We got a 3 day pass at Gare De Nord station for zones 1-3 which cost €25 per person and it was great.